farcire/curby/refined-prd.md

     - **Residential Permits:** For non-metered areas, specifics on which Residential Parking Permit (RPP) Area is required to exceed time limits.

 **FR-005: Data Ingestion ("Trust, then Verify")**
-- **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA, with **address-based RPP matching** as the primary method.
+- **Description:** The system will directly ingest and use data from the official SFMTA source for Mission & SOMA, using spatial joins for parking regulations.
 - **Acceptance Criteria:**
   - [ ] The system uses Active Streets (3psu-pn9h) as the geometry backbone and address range source.
-  - [ ] **RPP zones are determined using address-based matching:** RPP Eligibility Parcels (i886-hxz9) provide building addresses and RPP codes, which are matched to Active Streets address ranges (lf_fadd, lf_toadd, rt_fadd, rt_toadd) to deterministically assign RPP zones to L/R sides.
+  - [ ] **Address ranges stored:** Each CNN L/R segment stores fromAddress and toAddress fields for direct address-based queries.
+  - [ ] **Parking regulations spatially joined:** Regulations (hi6h-neyh) are assigned to CNN L and/or CNN R based on distance (<10m = clear, 10-50m = boundary with Parcel Overlay resolution).
+  - [ ] **RPP zones from regulations:** RPP area codes come directly from regulation records (`rpparea1` field), not from separate address matching.
+  - [ ] **Street cleaning direct join:** Street cleaning (yhqp-riqs) uses CNN + Side fields for 100% direct matching.
+  - [ ] **Cardinal directions captured:** Street cleaning provides cardinal directions (N, S, E, W, etc.) for user-friendly display.
   - [ ] Metered data is joined via CNN key.
-  - [ ] Non-metered regulations (`hi6h-neyh`) are spatially joined and geometrically analyzed (using offset vectors) as a fallback method when address data is unavailable.
-  - [ ] **Address-based RPP matching achieves >95% accuracy** compared to geometric methods.

 **FR-006: Error Reporting System**
 - **Description:** Allow users to report incorrect parking rules they encounter.